-Metadata is especially useful when conducting an advanced search (see Figure 5.11).
+Metadata is especially useful when conducting an advanced search (see Figure 5.13 on the following page).
 You can reach this function by using the search field above the personal bar, and then following the "Advanced Search" link.

 Some of the advanced-search options serve to find items by searching through their metadata.
 Keywords can be entered for this purpose, and an item's description field can be searched for entered terms, for example.
 You can also limit the search to items which were added within a certain time period or written by a certain author.